apache/sis-site/source/formats.md

 Some formats are supported in read-only mode, others in read/write modes.
 Data may be structured as vectors or rasters, which in Apache {{% SIS %}} are mapped to the `FeatureSet` and `GridCoverageResource` interfaces respectively.
-Some formats can contain an arbitrary amount of feature types or rasters, in which case the root resource will be `Aggregate`.
+Some formats can contain an arbitrary number of feature types or rasters, in which case the root resource will be `Aggregate`.

 <table>